-22. Prepaid aircraft acquisitions in the balance sheet is for the purchase of two, Boeing 737 - 800 aircrafts to be delivered in 2010 and five Boeing 787 Dreamliner aircrafts to be delivered in the year 2013 and 2015.
-The Company has capitalised borrowing cost amounting to ISK 147 million related to these prepayments based on the average USD interest rate which was 4,9% at year-end.
-The Company also has an option to purchase four additional 787 Dreamliner aircrafts.
+21. Prepaid aircraft acquisitions in the balance sheet is for the purchase of four Boeing 787 Dreamliner aircrafts to be delivered in the year 2010 and 2012.
+The Company has capitalised borrowing cost amounting to ISK 30 million related to these prepayments based on the average interest rate which was 6.3% at year-end.
+The Company also has an option to purchase three additional 787 Dreamliner aircrafts with delivery after the year 2012.